-Note on the 2018 revision: The intent of the 2018 revision to the Intoxilyzer 9000 Georgia Operator's Training manual is to inform operators of relevant legal, administrative, and operational issues potentially affecting evidential breath alcohol testing in the state of Georgia.
+Note on the 2021 revision: The intent of the 2021 revision to the Intoxilyzer 9000 Georgia Operator's Training manual is to inform operators of relevant legal, administrative, and operational issues potentially affecting evidential breath alcohol testing in the state of Georgia.
 It should be cautioned however, that the Intoxilyzer 9000 Georgia Operator's Training Manual is intended to be a training supplement and should not be construed as an establishment of official testing methods as described in the Official Code of Georgia Annotated which can be found in GBI Rule 92-3.
+Please note that the new Georgia Implied Consent Notice became effective April 28th 2019.